Learn more about Eion, our carbon removal process, and how we’re working with farmers and the existing agriculture system.

 Enhanced rock weathering (ERW) is a natural, scientifically proven carbon removal process.
 For millions of years, Earth has been balancing carbon cycles on its own.
 The slow process of eroding rocks removes CO2 from the atmosphere and transports it away to be permanently sequestered.

-ERW has long been appealing as a carbon removal solution, but it’s been considered too difficult to measure.
+We didn’t invent weathering (the Earth did) and ERW has long been appealing as a carbon removal solution, but it’s been considered too difficult to measure.
 Eion has uniquely figured out how to measure carbon removal by ERW.
-Our industry-first patented approach directly measures carbon dioxide removed by mineral weathering in soils using immobile trace elements to show applied minerals removed CO2 from the atmosphere and were transported away to be permanently sequestered.
+Our industry-first patented approach directly measures carbon dioxide removed by mineral weathering in soils using immobile trace elements–soil fingerprinting– to show applied minerals removed CO2 from the atmosphere and were transported away to be permanently sequestered.
 This process can be independently verified for high-quality credit issuance.

 Our measurement approach can be deployed widely for ERW with any silicate rock, and we aim to make this measurement methodology a foundation others can build upon so many kinds of ERW solutions can scale to deliver verified carbon removal.